T-PYTHON-APRIL-30/LAB_MODULES_PACKAGES/README.md

 2. Inside the `library` folder, create a file named `__init__.py`.
 This file is required for Python to treat the directory as a package.

 3. Create a new file named `librarian.py` inside the `library` folder.
 In this file, define the following functions:
    - `add_book(library, title, author, isbn)` - takes a dictionary (library), a title (string), an author (string), and an ISBN (string) as input,
     and adds a new book to the library as a dictionary with the keys 'title', 'author', 'isbn', and 'available'.
 The 'available' key should have a boolean value, initially set to True.
-If the ISBN already exists in the library, print an appropriate message.

-   - `remove_book(library, isbn)` - takes a dictionary (library) and an ISBN (string) as input, and removes the book with the given ISBN from the library.
+If the ISBN already exists in the library, print an appropriate message.- `remove_book(library, isbn)` - takes a dictionary (library) and an ISBN (string) as input, and removes the book with the given ISBN from the library.
 If the ISBN does not exist in the library, print an appropriate message.
    - `check_out_book(library, isbn)` - takes a dictionary (library) and an ISBN (string) as input, and sets the 'available' key of the book with the given ISBN to False.
 If the ISBN does not exist in the library or the book is not available, print an appropriate message.
    - `return_book(library, isbn)` - takes a dictionary (library) and an ISBN (string) as input, and sets the 'available' key of the book with the given ISBN to True.
 If the ISBN does not exist in the library, print an appropriate message.
    - `display_books(library)` - takes a dictionary (library) as input and prints all the books in the library in a formatted way.